AngusMonroe/Intelligent-interrogation/README.md

 # Intelligent-interrogation
-This is an app to give drug advise to user based on his sympotm.
+This is an app to give drug advise to user based on his symptom.

 This project conclude two parts: **Word2vec** and **Web spider**.